 - Do not include more than one bug in one bug report.

-- If you built WebKit yourself or used a nightly build, include the SVN revision number as well as information about if you are using WebKit with Qt, GTK+, wxWidgets, etc.
+- If you built WebKit yourself or used a WebKit Build Archive, include the SVN revision number as well as information about if you are using WebKit with Qt, GTK+, wxWidgets, etc.

 - If loading a single URL is not enough to show the bug (for instance, you have to click through multiple pages for the bug to occur), then describe the exact navigation required to reach the page where the bug occurs.
 Don’t just say “go to the forums”; use detailed steps.